 - Dial *#*#4636#*#* or *#*#INFO#*#* in the dialler.

 - Ensure the battery status says it is in good health.

 Charge your phone immediately if the battery is dying.
-If the phone still keeps switching off, check the battery status again.
+If the phone still keeps switching off, recheck the battery status.
 If your phone won’t charge, you may need to replace its battery.

 5. Turn Off Scheduled Power On and Off